- Police Department

-All applicants must have normal vision or both eyes corrected to current minimum standards in each eye, including normal color and depth perception.
+- All applicants must have normal vision or both eyes correct to current minimum standards in each eye, including normal color and depth perception.
 Normal hearing ability is required.

-All applicants must be a high school graduate or have possession of an high school equivalency certificate issued by the N.C.
+- All applicants must be a high school graduate or have possession of a high school equivalency certificate issued by the N.C.
 State Board of Education or an adult high school diploma issued by the N.C.
 Department of Community Colleges.

 Listed below are attributes that will automatically disqualify any application we receive.
 Applicants with any of these attributes may not reapply within the same application process and lateral applicants may not apply again for twelve (12) months.